superzerg/logic-analyzer/README.md

 Guide for Logic Analyzer RPi
 ==============

 Logic Analyzer RPi is a program to use your Raspberry Pi as a Logic Analyzer.
 It allows you to capture logic states at the GPIO pins (using pull up then pull down resistors of the GPIO).
-The captured data can then be saved.
-From captured data or saved file, decoding can be performed according to specified protocol and results can be ploted in a PNG file.
+The logic states of the GPIO can be measured up to few kHz, with a very large number of points.
+The captured data can be saved to or loaded from a file.
+Decoding can be performed according to specified protocol and results can be ploted in a PNG file.
-This program has been made to make the implementation of a new protocol as easy as possible.
+This program has been made to make the implementation of new protocols as easy as possible.

 I)Example of output
 ==============